jrs33/SolarCellAutotest/README.md

 # SolarBytes
 Solar cells are currently cleaned using water, which is incredibly wasteful and requires on site personnel.
 To alleviate this issue, the Boston University ElectroDynamics lab has built a technology called an ElectroDynamic screen, which uses electrical polarity to remove dust.
-In order to fully assure this system is functional, a team of Engineers at BU collaborated to create SolarBytes, a fully automated testing system that uses proprietary hardware and software that integrates with the EDS and an array of solar cells to measure the effectiveness of performance restoration with EDS cleaning methods.
+In order to fully assure this system is functional, we collaborated to create SolarBytes, a fully automated testing system that uses proprietary hardware and software that integrates with the EDS and an array of solar cells to  measure the effectiveness of performance restoration with EDS cleaning methods.
 The software in this repository includes things like:

 - Scripts called by chron to auto-run tests, auto-connect to wifi and auto-renew open web tunnels
 - An interactive GUI for on-site users to manage the system